How much does a contractor license bond cost in Arkansas?

-To work as a contractor in Greenbrier, Arkansas, you must be licensed and bonded.
-Contact the Department of Building Codes for more information about the city’s requirements.
+To work as a contractor in Greenbrier, Arkansas, you must be licensed and bonded with the Department of Building Codes.

-If you work as a contractor in Jacksonville, Arkansas, you must be licensed and bonded before you can begin working.
-This includes builders, plumbers, HVAC, and electricians.
+If you work as a building, plumbing, HVAC or electrical contractor in Jacksonville, you must be licensed and bonded prior to beginning work.

 Electrician, plumber, and HVACR contractors are required to take out separate inspection permits.

-Little Rock City Ordinance requires a contractor to have a city business license if their business operates within Little Rock.
-Contractors must post a $10,000 surety bond.
-The City of Little Rock doesn’t have its own bond form, so the surety company will issue this on a generic form.
-Contact us now to get your Little Rock, Arkansas, contractor license bond.
+Little Rock City Ordinance requires a contractor to have a city business license if their business operates within Little Rock, part of which includes obtaining a $10,000 surety bond.

-Prior to acting as a contractor within North Little Rock, you must be licensed and bonded.
-Contact the North Little Rock city licensing office for all qualifications, requirements, and information needed to work within the city.
+Prior to acting as a contractor within North Little Rock, you must be licensed and bonded with the North Little Rock city Licensing Office.

 To perform building work in Pine Bluff, contractors must have a zoning permit and a building permit.
 To acquire these permits, applicants must comply with the Uniform Building Codes, along with other applicable local codes.
 If you perform mechanical work, your building plans must adhere to the Arkansas State Mechanical Codes.
 If you do plumbing, your plans must follow the Arkansas State Plumbing Code and be approved by the Department of Health.
 Electrician plans must coincide with the national electrical code.

-Before sending in business plans, applicants must post the required surety bond.
-Contact Pine Bluff’s Inspection and Zoning Department for more information.
+Prior to sending in business plans, applicants must submit their surety bond to the Pine Bluff’s Inspection and Zoning Department.